-o This is done at different times depending on the bylaws of the branch.
+- This is done once a year at a time specified by the bylaws of the branch.
 Find out when it needs to be done.
 When it is time, take the current year's budget as a place to start.
-Modify the amount for items on the budget as necessary, depending on what has happened or is happening in the current year.
+Modify each item on the budget as necessary, depending on what has happened or is happening in the current year.
 Add or delete items as necessary.
 Balance the budget by adding a line that takes money from or gives money to the cash reserve.
 Present it to the board for further discussion and modification.
-It will eventually be passed by the branch.

-• Do a periodic treasurer's report

-o The idea of a treasurer's report is to see how you are doing compared to the budget.
+Eventually it will need to be passed by the branch. - Write checks and make deposits in a timely fashion as needed - Remember to take the checkbook to any branch events where it might be needed. - Do a periodic treasurer's report - The idea of a treasurer's report is to report on how the branch is doing compared to the budget.
 This is best done on a spreadsheet.
-Generally, it is a good idea to show the budget, the income and expenses for the past month (or since the last board meeting) and the income and expenses to date for the fiscal year.
-If there are several different expenses making up one line item on a particular report, you might mention the amounts of the individual things when you present the report.
-A sample report is located here:

-https://docs.google.com/spreadsheets/d/17JAiUH-4T7GR\HER-9de8 YujP2hwG8gb/edit?usp=drive\link&ouid=111825683670829806280 &rtpof=true&sd=true as an example, but yours could be more or less complicated, and probably would have different line items.

-Balance the checkbook

-o The checkbook should be balanced periodically, at least before every treasurer's report.
-Debits for National and State dues, credits for branch dues plus any other direct debits should be accounted for.

-Know what papers to have and keep

-- o Ask your board if you have any questions about this.
-Some examples of items that might be kept on file are receipts, applications for membership, contracts, lists from National regarding dues or contributions, etc. - Write checks and make deposits in a timely fashion as needed - o Remember to take the checkbook to any events where it might be needed.
+Generally, on the treasurer's report it is a good idea to show the budget, the income and expenses for the past month (or since the last board meeting) and the income and expenses to date for the fiscal year.
+If there are several different expenses making up one line item on a particular report, you might mention the amounts of the individual items when you present the report.
+A sample report is located here: https://docs.google.com/spreadsheets/d/17JAiUH-4T7GR_HER-9de8YujP2hwG8gb/edit? usp=drive_link&ouid=111825683670829806280&rtpof=true&sd=true.
+This is just an example.
+Yours could be more or less complicated, and probably will have different line items. - Balance the checkbook - The checkbook should be balanced periodically, at least before every treasurer's report.
+Debits for National and State dues, credits for branch dues, plus any other direct debits should be accounted for. - Know what papers to have and keep - Ask your board if you have any questions about this.
+Some examples of items that might be kept on file are receipts, applications for membership, contracts, lists from National regarding dues or contributions, etc. - Collect dues - Dues used to be payable every July1, the beginning of the fiscal year, for all members.
+Members paid directly to National with a charge card or a bank link, or they paid by check to the branch, which was handled by the finance officer.
+However, as of 2022 going forward, a new person's anniversary date is the first of the month closest to when they joined, so dues will be collected all year long.
+On the other hand, the bulk of the dues will still be due July 1 for the foreseeable future.
+The finance officer will be involved in deciding on the protocol for reminding people when it comes time to renew, along with the membership chair.
+AAUW National is currently sending out three reminders to everyone.
+People currently have a 3-month grace period past their due date before they are no longer a member.

-Collect dues
+- Financial review - The branch board will know what is customary for the branch; a financial review yearly, every other year, or some other schedule.
+It is probably in the by-laws.
+Your records must be organized so that the reviewer can understand what you have done.

+Membership Items